TheBetterStore/tbs-docs/docs/1-domain-driven-design/ddd-strategic.md

 * Additional time for participants to add further questions (lilac notes), or **opportunities** (green notes).

 _Phase 7_. **Wrap up**
-* Ensure photos of the board are taken (and notes are kept if hard to ready from photos), for reference later.
+* Ensure photos of the board are taken (and notes are kept if hard to ready from photos), to allow its referencing for analysis and modelling later.
-*

-The following provides an example output from an Event Storming session held for The Better Store.
+The following provides an example output from a remotely-run (using Miro) Event Storming session for The Better Store.

 ![eventstorming-1](eventstorming-1.jpg)

 #### B. Defining Functional Behaviour With Behaviour Driven Development (BDD) Specifications